grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 mechanisms implementing the sanitization of system components

+### ma-2.2: Automated Maintenance Activities

+Schedule, conduct, and document maintenance, repair, and replacement actions for the system using {{ insert: param, ma-2.2_prm_1 }} ; and

+Produce up-to date, accurate, and complete records of all maintenance, repair, and replacement actions requested, scheduled, in process, and completed.

+The use of automated mechanisms to manage and control system maintenance programs and activities helps to ensure the generation of timely, accurate, complete, and consistent maintenance records.

+ {{ insert: param, ma-02.02_odp.01 }} are used to schedule maintenance, repair, and replacement actions for the system;

+ {{ insert: param, ma-02.02_odp.02 }} are used to conduct maintenance, repair, and replacement actions for the system;

+ {{ insert: param, ma-02.02_odp.03 }} are used to document maintenance, repair, and replacement actions for the system;

+up-to date, accurate, and complete records of all maintenance actions requested, scheduled, in process, and completed are produced.

+up-to date, accurate, and complete records of all repair actions requested, scheduled, in process, and completed are produced.

+up-to date, accurate, and complete records of all replacement actions requested, scheduled, in process, and completed are produced.

+Maintenance policy

+procedures addressing controlled system maintenance

+automated mechanisms supporting system maintenance activities

+system configuration settings and associated documentation

+maintenance records

+system security plan

+other relevant documents or records

+Organizational personnel with system maintenance responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Automated mechanisms supporting and/or implementing controlled maintenance

+automated mechanisms supporting and/or implementing the production of records of maintenance and repair actions

 ### ma-3: Maintenance Tools

 Approve, control, and monitor the use of system maintenance tools; and